luxcode007/seatrack/README.md

 Includes a many to many SQL database relationship to track how many followers each collection has, as well as basic validation & bcrypt hashing for the login & registration.

 Updated 5.22.22

+Video walkthrough of the updated SeaTrack app: https://www.loom.com/share/f66403dafaa642f3be490bf065f3da4b

+Future roadmap:

+-typo corrections (dashboard)
+-improved UI experience
+-additional API data & API assets like images -favorite collection filtering page so a user can see only their favorite collections -discord bot integration for integration with a community discord server